Allergic Irritant Scalp Reaction

 Allergic Contact Dermatitis

 Allergic Contact Dermatitis results from repeated exposure to allergens (substances harmless to most, which the body is allergic).
-Allergic contact dermatitis may develop at any age showing no affiliation to gender.
+The condition may develop at any age showing no affiliation to gender.
 Allergic contact dermatitis tends to affect the hands, ankles and scalp.
 Symptoms include pruritis, erythema, swelling, oozing, scales, hyperpigmentation and a rash.
 Severe cases may present blisters which dry and form a crust.

-Symptoms tend to become apparent within 12 hours of secondary exposure peaking after three – four days.
+Symptoms of a contact reaction tend to become apparent within 12 hours of secondary exposure peaking after three – four days.
 Sensitivity may last a life time.

 Causes of Allergic Irritant Contact Dermatitis